Illustrated Architecture Dictionary ............ Styles of

 Excerpted (without footnotes)

-Broadway-Fillmore, Buffalo, NY Intensive Level Historic Resources Survey
+from the Broadway-Fillmore, Buffalo, NY Intensive Level Historic Resources Survey

 By Francis Kowsky